-The Statewide CASE Team calculated the first-year statewide savings by multiplying the per-unit savings, which are presented in Section 4.3, by the statewide new construction forecast for 2020 or expected alterations in 2020, which is presented in more detail in Appendix A. The first-year energy impacts represent the first-year annual savings from all buildings or alterations that were completed in 2020, for the climate zones and building types where the measure is cost-effective.
+The first-year energy impacts represent the first-year annual savings from all buildings that were completed in 2020, for the climate zones and building types where the measure is cost-effective.
 The lifecycle energy cost savings represents the energy cost savings over the entire 30-year analysis period.
 Results are presented in Table 13.
+The statewide savings estimates do not take naturally-occurring market adoption or compliance rates into account.

-Given data regarding the new construction forecast and expected alterations in 2020, the Statewide CASE Team estimates that the proposed code change will reduce annual statewide electricity use by 6.6 GWh/yr with an associated demand reduction of 8.9 MW.
-Natural gas use is expected to be reduced by 1.8 million therms/yr.
-The energy savings for buildings constructed in 2020 are associated with a present valued energy cost savings of approximately PV\$140 million in (discounted) energy costs over the 30-year period of analysis.
+Results from new construction by climate zone are presented in Table 13.
+Table 14 presents first-year statewide energy savings from new construction, additions and alterations.
+Given data regarding the new construction forecast and expected additions in 2020, the Statewide CASE Team estimates that the proposed code change will reduce annual statewide electricity use by 8.7 GWh/yr with an associated demand reduction of 13.2 MW.
+Natural gas use is expected to be reduced by 2.8 million therms/yr.
+The energy savings for buildings constructed in 2020 are associated with a (discounted) present valued energy cost savings of approximately PV \$201 million in (discounted) energy costs over the 30-year period of analysis.